boersma88/RABBIT/README.md

 ##Getting started
 ##

-1. Clone in Desktop or Download ZIP and unzip it.
+1. Clone in Desktop or Download ZIP.

-2. Set path to the folder "RABBIT_Packages" and Needs["MagicReconstruct`"]
+2. Set path to the folder "RABBIT_Packages" and Needs["MagicReconstruct`"].

-3. Go through interactive notebook "MagicReconstruct_Tutorial.nb" or "MagicReconstruct_Tutorial.cdf"
+3. Go through "MagicReconstruct_Tutorial.nb" or "MagicReconstruct_Tutorial.cdf" in the folder "RABBIT_Tutorial".